New Window Opening Cost

 fitting window

-That doesn’t mean you can ignore Building Regulations.
+Even if planning permission isn't needed for your new window opening, you can't ignore Building Regulations.
 Cutting a new opening and fitting a lintel counts as structural work, so Building Control still needs to approve the opening and how it’s supported.
 A FENSA or CERTASS installer can self-certify the window installation itself, but that doesn’t cover the structural alterations to the wall.

 I want to put a new window into a poured concrete house (1960s).
 My question is, do I need to put a lintel in?